pdxparrot/ssj2019/SETUP.md

 ## LoadingManager and GameStateManager Prefabs

-* Create a new LoadingManager script that overrides Game LoadingManager
 * Create a new GameStateManager script that overrides Game GameStateManager
   * Implement the ShowLoadingScreen/UpdateLoadingScreen methods to call the LoadingManager methods
 * Add a connection to the GameStateManager in the LoadingManager